ic-factory/ecic/README.md

 The following VHDL files will be created (relative to the project root folder):

+    ./src/design/my_lib/my_design1-pkg_types.vhd   # Types and constants definition package (optional)
-    ./src/design/my_lib/my_design1-pkg-comp.vhd    # Component definition
+    ./src/design/my_lib/my_design1-pkg_comp.vhd    # Component definition
     ./src/design/my_lib/my_design1-ent.vhd         # Entity definition
-    ./src/design/my_lib/my_design1-arc-rtl.vhd     # RTL architecture
+    ./src/design/my_lib/my_design1-arc_rtl.vhd     # RTL architecture
-    ./src/design/my_lib/my_design1-pkg-types.vhd   # Types and constants definition package (optional)

 Placing each component, entity and architecture in separate files allows a projects to be recompiled very fast when only a few files have been modified, since eg. an update that is isolated to a single RTL architecture only requires that one file to be recompiled.
 Splitting the entity and architecture into separate files also allows you to have multiple architectures for the save entity and choose between the architecture files at compile time without having to use `VHDL configuration` constructs.

-Should you still wish to combine eg. the entity and architecture files into one file, you can configure `ECIC` to do this by default by setting `config.generator.design.vhdl.combine` option in `./src/config/ecic.rb`:
+Should you still wish to combine eg. the entity and architecture files into one file, you can configure `ECIC` to do this by default by setting the `config.generator.design.vhdl.combine` option in `./src/config/ecic.rb`, eg.:

     config.generator.design.vhdl.combine = 'entity + architecture'

+This would result in a file with a `-ent-arc_rtl.vhd` extention for the file containing both the entity and architecture.

 ##### Create multiple VHDL design for the same library